-FIN 876/876P - Short-Term Financial Management......3 hours Prereg: FIN 308 or ACCT 801 or equivalent credit and collection systems, and payables and short-term financing analysis and management.
+FIN 876/876P - Short-Term Financial Management......3 hours Prereq: FIN 308 or ACCT 801 or equivalent

 The purpose of this course is to familiarize students with the principles and techniques of working capital analysis and management.
-Topics include inventory, accounts receivable and cash systems management,
+Topics include inventory, accounts receivable and cash systems management, credit and collection systems, and payables and short-term financing analysis and management.